 We like to think we are in control of what comes to the fore of our minds.
 Sometimes, however, as Marcel Proust described, fragments of otherwise-inaccessible memory are recalled to the conscious mind involuntarily—like when the taste of a childhood-favourite food heralds an old memory.
 The control over our minds, then, is more limited than we'd like it to be.
 (Picture-Alliance/Everett Collection)

 Moreover, consciousness is said to exhibit no ‘temporal depth’.
 Since we are technically only ever directly aware of events now, ‘the present’ strictly pertains to a single immeasurable moment, something which is so tiny it has no interval.
-So when we write conscious narratives of what just happened in our heads, psychologically speaking, we have to infer memory by extending our consciousness backwards in a continuous episode: we guess.
+So when we write conscious narratives of what just happened in our heads, psychologically speaking, we have to infer memory by extending our consciousness backwards in a continuous episode: we guess—often badly.
+Witnesses of crime, for example, can recount the spans of events incorrectly.

-We don’t even understand consciousness.
+Basically, we do not understand consciousness enough.
 Not only do we not know how to define time’s passing: we do not know how we track change to make us accurately aware of the past and the future.

 Subjectivity of time